The Power of Mirror Neurons and Why Parents’ Energy Matters

 There is a clear connection between a parent’s energy and a child’s emotional regulation.
 One trait that almost all differently-wired kids share is emotional intensity or hypersensitivity to the world around them — physical, mental, emotional.
 In other words, they respond to energy.

 Ask anyone raising a child with sensory processing issues, and they’ll tell you their kid can read a room better than a seasoned politician.
 They lose it over things like a pebble in their shoe or a tag in their shirt.
-Likewise, when kids with attention deficit disorder (ADHD or ADD) notice energy shifts, they often respond as if a switch has been flipped.
+Likewise, when kids with ADHD notice energy shifts, they often respond as if a switch has been flipped.
 They are emotional barometers, not to mention mirrors of us as parents.

 Our Energy Affects Our Teens